 Fast, powerful and elegant, these British exotics are the preferred car of James Bond — and they can be your preferred car as well.
 Astons are more grand tourers than sports cars, with posh features that make them lovely road trip cars… though they are British, so it’s best to keep your mechanic’s phone number handy.
 As with Ferrari, a $50,000 budget opens you up to some of Aston’s greatest hits: We found Vantage V8s, DB7s, and DB9s trading for less than 50k.

 In its day, the NSX was called the Japanese Ferrari, and with good reason: This mid-engined supercar is very fast and very precise, with excellent grip and great poise in the corners, even by today’s standards.
 The biggest difference is that the NSX is built with Japanese quality rather than Italian indifference, which means you need not be afraid of high mileage.
-There are a lot of good NSXs to be found for $50,000 or less, though be warned—we’ve seen prices on these slowly start to climb over the last couple of years.
+There were a lot of good NSXs to be found for $50,000 or less, though prices have skyrocketed over the last couple of years.
+This car is nearly unattainable now.

 The Elise is a different kind of supercar: A tiny little buzz-bomb that concentrates on handling rather than acceleration — though its ridiculously low curb weight means it’s still plenty quick.
 The Elise is the car of choice for those who favor speed in the curves rather than speed in a straight line, and its Toyota-sourced engines are reliable and cheap to fix.
 These continue to drop in price, with models landing as low as the mid $20k range, and it looks like $30k will put you behind the wheel of one that’s been reasonably cared for.